kragen/derctuo/markdown/my-very-first-opamp.md

 The emitter-follower loading is still probably the culprit for the rather poor offset voltage.

-I haven't breadboarded it yet, and I had a hard time figuring out why the previous circuit simulation weren't working, and I'd like to see if I can get the output stage down to one transistor.
+I haven’t breadboarded it yet, and I had a hard time figuring out why the previous circuit simulation weren’t working, and I’d like to see if I can get the output stage down to one transistor.